michael-pitt/CTPPSDiamondsStripsAnalyzer/README.md

 Analyzers for studies of strips radiation damage efficiency, diamonds timing in Low-PU data, y* reconstruction/optics in Low-PU data

+[forked from https://github.com/jjhollar/CTPPSDiamondAnalyzer - see there for instructions to run the original monitor/skimming code]
-[forked from https://github.com/dfigueiredo/CTPPSDiamondAnalyzer - see there for instructions to run the original monitor/skimming code]
+[which forked from https://github.com/dfigueiredo/CTPPSDiamondAnalyzer - see there for instructions to run the original monitor/skimming code]

 ---------------------------------------------------------------